Probation procedure for academic staff

 INDUCTION OF THE PROBATIONER

-The Executive Dean is responsible for ensuring that the probationer understands fully their role and the procedures, relationships and other relevant information regarding the school on taking up his or her post.
-The Executive Dean may delegate this responsibility, but, in this case, they must ensure that it has been properly discharged.
+The Executive Dean is responsible for ensuring that the probationer understands fully their role and the procedures, relationships and other relevant information regarding the faculty and school on taking up their post.
+The Executive Dean may delegate this responsibility to the Head of School, but in this case, they must ensure that it has been properly discharged.

-The Probationary Adviser is responsible for ensuring that the probationer is fully aware of their duties and responsibilities within the school and that they receive an induction in accordance with College induction procedures.
+The Probationary Adviser is responsible for ensuring that the probationer is fully aware of their duties and responsibilities within the faculty and school and that they receive an induction in accordance with University induction procedures.

-The Assistant Dean is responsible for allocating duties to the probationer in such a way as to facilitate their successful completion of academic probation.
-This involves allocating a lighter than average teaching and administrative load so that the probationer can meet the requirements of their academic probation.
+The Head of School is responsible for allocating duties to the probationer in such a way as to facilitate their successful completion of academic probation.
+This involves allocating a lighter than average teaching and administrative load, for those appointed at the level of Lecturer, so that the probationer can meet the requirements of their academic probation.

 All newly appointed academic staff are required to demonstrate national attainment in learning and teaching through the following routes: